 usually around 22 hours or just under one full day.

 The Comet also offered passengers connecting service between New York and Boston as well as Hamlet, North Carolina and Norfolk, Virginia.
-For more historical information and reading about the Seaboard's passenger services please click here.

 Unfortunately, the Silver Comet could not stay competitive against the Southerner.
 As Mike Schafer and Joe Welsh state in their book, Streamliners: History of a Railroad Icon, during the 1960s under Seaboard Coast Line direction the train sometimes offered nothing more than a single coach, diner-lounge, and sleeper.